VintageWander/simple-file-sharing-backend/readme.md

 # Simple file sharing backend
 This is the backend for my simple file sharing service that I made for my final project, in order to graduate from my university. <br>

+### I'm happy to report that all of the main functionalities are completed

 <br>

 # Tech Stack